BenBarnes7/benbarnes7.github.io/Untitled-1.md

  Is the process of identifying the individuals, groups, or organizations that may impact, are impacted, or are perceived to be impacted by a decision, activity or outcome of a project or product.
 Product stakeholders take part in the discovery of requirements and contribute in elicitation by sharing information from which product requirements are eventually formed.

-**        Inputs:**
+**Inputs:**

-- **••**** Elicitation Results:** consist of the business analysis information obtained from competed elicitation activities.
+- **Elicitation Results:** consist of the business analysis information obtained from competed elicitation activities.
 With continued collaboration with stakeholders, the elicitation results may aid in identifying additional stakeholders.
 Described in further detail in Section 6.3 &amp; 6.4
-- **••**** Situation Statement:** Section 4.2
+- **Situation Statement:** Section 4.2

 **Tools &amp; Techniques:**

-- **••**** Brainstorming:** used to identify a list of ideas within a short period of time.
+- **Brainstorming:** used to identify a list of ideas within a short period of time.
 During future state analysis, the product team conducts conversations about potential capabilities that the organization might consider for addressing the situation.
-- **••**** Interviews:** is a formal or informal approach to elicit information from stakeholders.
+- **Interviews:** is a formal or informal approach to elicit information from stakeholders.
 Covered in Section 6.3
-- **••**** Organizational Charts:** are models that depict the reporting structure within an organization.
+- **Organizational Charts:** are models that depict the reporting structure within an organization.
 Organizational charts may be used as a starting point or, when one is not accessible or nonexistent, new ones can be made and utilized to identify product stakeholders.
-- **••**** Process Flows:** visually document the steps or tasks that people perform in their jobs or when they interact with a product.
+- **Process Flows:** visually document the steps or tasks that people perform in their jobs or when they interact with a product.
 These models are typically well understood by business stakeholders.
-- **••**** Questionnaires &amp; Surveys:** Described in Section 6.3.9.
+- **Questionnaires &amp; Surveys:** Described in Section 6.3.9.
 They are written sets of questions designed to quickly accumulate information from a large number of respondents.
 Surveys can be used to collect information to establish or maintain a stakeholder list.

 **       **

 **Output:**

-- **••**** Stakeholder Register:** is a product/project document that includes the identification, assessment, and classification of stakeholders.
+- **Stakeholder Register:** is a product/project document that includes the identification, assessment, and classification of stakeholders.